tldr-pages/tldr/pages/linux/cointop.md

 # cointop

-> Track and monitor crypto in the terminal.
+> Track and monitor cryptocurrencies in the terminal.
 > More information: <https://github.com/cointop-sh/cointop>.

 - Open TUI: